DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/How to run PowerShell on Android.md

 !!! tip "Pause the app"

-    If the app is not responding or is acting erratically, I've found that pausing the app can resolve some issues.
+    If the app is acting erratically or not responding, I've found that pausing the app can resolve some issues.
 Press and hold on the app icon and select **Pause app**.
 Then open the app again and when prompted, select **Unpause app**.

 !!! tip "Recovery"